seanohue/ranviermud/docs/extending/effects.md

 ## What Can Effects Do?

-The most simple example of effects would be attribute changes like healing health over time, or increasing their strength.
+The most simple example of effects would be attribute changes like healing health over time, or increasing their might.
 However, effects in Ranvier are not simple buffs and debuffs; they receive all of the events the target receives in addition to a special event called `updateTick` which we'll go into detail with later.

 Some examples of how effects can be combined with other aspects of the Ranvier engine with interesting results: